Vulnerability Information

 Scores

-The Scores tab contains ring charts for VPR and EPSS along with trend charts to track how these scores have changed over time.
+The Scores tab contains ring charts for VPR, VPR (Beta) and EPSS along with trend charts to track how these scores have changed over time.
+Additionally, you can compare your score data across two points in the Key Drivers sections to the left of the charts.

 VPR Driver